-- 2. Expand the C Compiler entry and select MISRA-C. - Select a MISRA-C configuration.
-Select a predefined configuration for conformance with the required rules in the MISRA-C guidelines.
+- 2. Expand the C Compiler entry and select MISRA-C. - 3.
+In the MISRA-C checking box select a MISRA-C configuration.
+Select a predefined configuration for conformance with the required rules in the MISRA-C guidelines. - 4.
+(Optional) In the Custom 2004 or Custom 1998 entry, specify the individual rules.